nicodex/HelloAmi/README.md

     (which you otherwise must own/buy).
     Also supports the CLI command-line template `LoadWB/S,DELAY/S,EndCLI/S`.
     Therefore, you can execute `Libs/icon.library EndCLI`
-    to close the initial CLI on 1.x ROMs (known to break AROS).
+    to close the initial CLI on 1.x ROMs
+    (on 2.x/3.x/AROS you should prefer the internal `EndCLI` command).
   - [`Libs/version.library`](Libs/version.library.asm)
     Starting with the 1.2 ROM/Workbench this library is used by the `C/Version` tool and the Workbench/About requester (Special/Version in 1.x Workbench)